Trinity (The Matrix): Name

 The name "Trinity" is heavily associated with Christian theology, which involves the Trinity: the Father, Son, and Holy Spirit.
 When she cracks the IRS database before her release from the Matrix, she chooses the hacker handle "Trinity" to imply that she is as enigmatic as the concept of a "Three-In-One Being".
 Trinity is the force who guides Neo to his "salvation," as well as commanding Neo to rise up from his apparent death in the first film, implying a further parallel between her character and God.

 The name Trinity increased in popularity as a given name for female babies born after the release of The Matrix in 1999.
 In the United States, the name had been increasing in popularity throughout the 1990s, and was the 523rd most popular by 1998.
 In 1999 it was 209th, and in 2000 it was 74th.
-It peaked as 48th most popular in 2004 and 2005, and has remained in the top 100 female baby names until 2012.
+It peaked as 48th most popular in 2004 and 2005, and remained in the top 100 female baby names until 2012.